open-xml-templating/docxtemplater/docs/source/errors.rst

 You should always reconstruct an imageModule for each Docxtemplater instance.

-The following code will no more throw the error :
+The following code will no more throw the error:

 .. code-block:: javascript